ValueHunt/valueHunt/README.md

 ## About

 This project is in the field of e-commerce and artificial intelligence.
-We use cutting-edge AI algorithms to analyze images and extract key attributes of clothing items, such as color and style, in order to help users, find the best deals.
+We use cutting-edge AI algorithms to analyze images and extract key attributes of clothing items, such as :

+- Category -> ('Cap', 'Hoodie', 'Jeans','Shirt', 'Shoes', 'T-Shirt', 'Vest')
+- Color ('black', 'blue', 'brown', 'green', 'grey', 'orange', 'pink', 'purple', 'red',  'silver',  'white',  'yellow')
+- Style ('chevron', 'floral', 'plain', 'polka dot', 'stripes'),

+in order to help users, find the best deals.
 Our project relies on sophisticated machine learning techniques to analyze and compare vast amounts of data from multiple e-commerce platforms in real-time, in order to deliver the most up-to-date information to our users.